 Board Meeting Agenda

-The Superintendent shall prepare an agenda for regular and special meetings of the Board of Education and shall disseminate, a minimum of four (4) calendar days before regular Board meetings, final agendas and supporting materials to all members of the Board.
+Agenda for Board meetings shall be prepared by the Superintendent at the direction of, and subject to the approval of the Chairperson.
 Items may be placed on a proposed special called meeting agenda at the direction of the Chairperson and shall be placed on the proposed agenda if requested by three (3) or more Board members.

 The agenda of a regular meeting may be amended at the meeting upon affirmative vote of at least three (3) members.
 However, once the agenda for a special called meeting is posted or delivered to Board members and requesting media, it may only be amended when a new notice and reposting of the agenda, as amended, is completed prior to the twenty-four (24) hour period before the meeting as required by statute.

-To reflect the Board's focus on advancing student achievement, the agenda for regular meetings shall be developed in accordance with the following requirements:

-After often as practical, the agenda shall include a student presentation, performance, or other demonstration of student learning.

-At each regular meeting, the Board shall recognize the achievements and contributions of students, staff, schools/councils, or community members.

-The Board shall receive communications from citizens and schools/councils as early as practical in the agenda.

-Each regular meeting agenda may contain opportunities in the Principals’ Reports for dialogue concerning student achievement issues, including the impact of student learning and support services and an analysis of progress indicators and data.

-The agenda shall reflect a regular schedule of reports to the Board on the status of District finances, programs, and services.

-To the extent practicable, standard and/or recurring business shall be organized under a consent provision.

 Board members, employees of the school system, or citizens of the community may request business to be placed on the agenda of the regular Board meeting, provided such requests are received in the office of the Superintendent a minimum of seven (7) calendar days prior to the next regular scheduled Board meeting.
 Items may include a request that the Board consider adoption or amendment of a policy for future application.

 Public Comment Period